ukasz1/MongoDB-ToDo-Awesome-List/README.md

 <img src="https://github.com/ukasz1/essentials/blob/main/todo-awesome-list/view.jpg?raw=true" width="100%" />

 ## Further development
 - Every item could receive a progress bar.
-It can be a graphical presentation of advancement status.
+It can be a graphical presentation of status advancement.

 ## Project run
 To run the project please clone this repository, open it, then open your command line and go with <code>npm install</code> and <code>npm start</code> at the end.
 The project should run in the browser on <i>localhost:3000</i>.